 C.3.4.5.1.
 The Final Report on Action 13 notes that a requirement to provide transfer pricing documentation in the local language can constitute a complicating factor for transfer pricing compliance since both time and cost may be involved in translating documents.
 The language in which transfer pricing documentation should be submitted should be established under local laws.
-Countries are encouraged in the Final Report on Action 13 to permit filing of transfer pricing documentation in commonly used languages where it will not compromise the usefulness of the documents.
+Countries are encouraged in the Final Report on Action 13 to permit filing of transfer pricing documents.
 Where tax administrations believe that translation of documents is necessary they should make specific requests for translation.
 Where translation is required, the tax administration should allow sufficient time to make such translations to limit the compliance burden.

 C.3.4.5.2.
 Many countries require taxpayers to present transfer pricing documentation in the (country's) local language and require translation if the documentation was prepared in a different language.
-The Egyptian transfer pricing guidelines provide that if documents are provided in any language other than in Arabic, the taxpayer may be required to bear the cost of an official translation.
-However, some countries such as France, Germany, the Netherlands and the Republic of Korea allow presentation of documentation in a language other than their own languages at least on an exceptional basis.
+The Egyptian transfer pricing guidelines provide that if documents are provided in any language other than in Arabic, the taxpayer may be required to bear the cost of an official translation.35 However, some countries such as France, Germany, the Netherlands and the Republic of Korea allow presentation of documentation in a language other than their own languages at least on an exceptional basis.
 It is particularly common to allow documentation to be provided in English.